 You should also take advice from the Student Union.
-You can also obtain an Intention to Appeal Form from the Gateway to Hope Reception Desk.
+You can find the appropriate appeal form on our web pages.

 If you are due to graduate, you will receive your Certificate at the ceremony.
-Your Higher Education Achievement Report (or HEAR transcript) will be sent out electronically to your Hope email by the end of August 2019.
-Please note that if you are being conferred in absentia, your certificate will be posted out to you by recorded delivery within four weeks of the ceremony date.
+Your Higher Education Achievement Report (or HEAR transcript) will be sent out electronically to your Hope email at the time of your graduation.
+Please note that if you are being conferred in absentia, your certificate will normally be posted out to you by recorded delivery within four weeks of the ceremony date.

 For all other requests for transcripts, replacement certificates or certified copy of your qualification, please visit the Online Store.

 What are the official term dates and when can I take holidays?